ibexa/documentation-developer/docs/release_notes/ez_platform_v2.2.0.md

     If you encounter problems during upgrading, disable the override by setting `ez_platform_standard_design.override_kernel_templates` to `false`.

-### Previewing User and User Group permissions
+### Previewing user and user group permissions

-When viewing User or User Group content items you can now preview what permissions are assigned to them.
+When viewing user or user group content items you can now preview what permissions are assigned to them.

 ![Preview of permissions assigned to a User](2.2_permissions_in_user_view.png)

-You can also [select which content types are treated the same way as User of User Group](https://doc.ibexa.co/en/2.5/guide/config_repository/#user-identifiers) for these purposes.
+You can also [select which content types are treated the same way as user of user group](https://doc.ibexa.co/en/2.5/guide/config_repository/#user-identifiers) for these purposes.

 ### Change from UTF8 to UTF8MB4